Exercise: 7 benefits of regular physical activity

 Exercise can help prevent excess weight gain or help maintain weight loss.
 When you engage in physical activity, you burn calories.
 The more intense the activity, the more calories you burn.

 Regular trips to the gym are great, but don't worry if you can't find a large chunk of time to exercise every day.
+Any amount of activity is better than none at all.
 To reap the benefits of exercise, just get more active throughout your day — take the stairs instead of the elevator or rev up your household chores.
 Consistency is key.

 2. Exercise combats health conditions and diseases

 Worried about heart disease?
 Hoping to prevent high blood pressure?
-No matter what your current weight, being active boosts high-density lipoprotein (HDL), or "good," cholesterol and decreases unhealthy triglycerides.
+No matter what your current weight is, being active boosts high-density lipoprotein (HDL) cholesterol, the "good" cholesterol, and it decreases unhealthy triglycerides.
 This one-two punch keeps your blood flowing smoothly, which decreases your risk of cardiovascular diseases.

 3. Exercise improves mood

 Need an emotional lift?
-Or need to blow off some steam after a stressful day?
-A gym session or brisk 30-minute walk can help.
-Physical activity stimulates various brain chemicals that may leave you feeling happier and more relaxed.
+Or need to destress after a stressful day?
+A gym session or brisk walk can help.
+Physical activity stimulates various brain chemicals that may leave you feeling happier, more relaxed and less anxious.

 You may also feel better about your appearance and yourself when you exercise regularly, which can boost your confidence and improve your self-esteem.